ebassi/2016-guadec/2016-guadec.rst

 .. note::
    Let's jump in time a little bit, to the 1.2 days.
-It was the last days of the last millenium, and at that point GTK had grown support for themes, because nothing says "party like 1999" like themes.
+It was the last days of the last millenium, and at that point GTK had grown support for themes, because nothing says "party like 1999" like green neon themes.
 Underneath it all, though, GTK was still pushing commands to the X server over the wire.

 ----